amp-pd/amp-pd-workflows/wgs/wgs-gather-vcfs/README.md

 ## Notes
 A sample inputs.json file is included here with values derived from running workflows for AMP PD on [Terra](https://app.terra.bio/).

+A run on ~4000 samples was observed to have larger chromosomes take ~35 hours, so by default the workflow will run on non-preemptible machines.

+To enable preemptible machines for smaller sample sets, set `GatherVcfsCloud.num_preemptible_retries` to the number of preemptible retry attempts desired.

 The `gatk` Docker image used was from [broadinstitute](https://hub.docker.com/u/broadinstitute/).